 The world is becoming a more hostile place for journalists.
 Reporters Without Borders called 2018 the deadliest year on record for journalists.
 UNESCO confirms that at least 99 journalists were killed, a further 348 imprisoned and 60 held hostage.
 Freedom of expression is being stifled and barriers are preventing the functioning of an independent media.
 We must address this and the dangers it presents.

 Find out more: media freedom around the world

-The Global Conference for Media Freedom will bring together government officials, multilateral agencies, civil society organisations, academics, editors, publishers, and journalists to debate the issue and take international action.
+The Global Conference for Media Freedom will bring together global leaders, government officials, multilateral agencies, civil society organisations, academics, editors, publishers, and journalists to debate the issue and take international action.

 Facts and figures about media freedom

 This information is sourced from organisations including the Committee to Protect Journalists, Freedom House, International Federation of Journalists, Reporters Without Borders and UNESCO: